 We thought as it was getting close to Christmas you might be stuck for ideas for presents.
 So we are getting in a couple of special items.

-We are doing a new Sweat Shirt with the National Birds of Prey Centre logo embroidered on it and the name, these are going to sell at £22.95
+We are doing a new Sweat Shirt with the Glasgow Birds of Prey Centre logo embroidered on it and the name, these are going to sell at £22.95

 The other item is the Dorling Kindersley Animals encyclopaedia with a section on birds of prey contributed by JPJ and with some pictures of the birds from here.
 This sells at £35.00